-Information about patients' outcomes was used to make improvements such as GP's from the practice carrying out talks at local mosques during Ramadan about the effects of diabetes and fasting.
+Information about patients' outcomes was used to make improvements such as: increasing the number of telephone consultations to meet the demand of working patients requiring them.

 Effective staffing

 Staff had the skills, knowledge and experience to deliver effective care and treatment.